farel39/eshop/README.md

       If my `CarController` directly depends on a specific implementation like `CarServiceImpl` instead of a more abstract `CarService` interface, any change in the service's implementation could require corresponding changes in the controller.
 This not only complicates unit testing but also reduces flexibility for future enhancements.

+# Module 4

+## Reflection 1

+1. Reflect based on Percival (2017) proposed self-reflective questions (in “Principles and Best Practice of Testing” submodule, chapter “Evaluating Your Testing Objectives”), whether this TDD flow is useful enough for you or not.
+If not, explain things that you need to do next time you make more tests.

+   Yes, i think TDD it's definitely useful for me.
+I appreciate how the TDD flow breaks everything down into clear, manageable steps, which really helps in understanding exactly what needs to be done.
+The process of writing tests first, seeing them fail, and then gradually making them pass ensures that I'm catching issues early on.
+I also like that it forces me to consider both happy and unhappy paths, which makes the code more robust overall.
+Plus, the iterative cycle makes it easier to adjust and refactor as needed without feeling overwhelmed.

+2. You have created unit tests in Tutorial.
+Now reflect whether your tests have successfully followed F.I.R.S.T. principle or not.
+If not, explain things that you need to do the next time you create more tests.

+   I think my tests mostly follow the F.I.R.S.T. principles, but there's definitely room for improvement.
+They run quickly and are self-validating with clear assertions, which is great.
+However, I noticed that sometimes tests may share state or have dependencies that could be better isolated, so I need to work on making them fully independent and repeatable.
+Next time, I'll also ensure that I write tests as early as possible in the development cycle to make them even more timely, and I'll pay closer attention to isolating external dependencies to keep tests truly atomic.
+Overall, it's a good start, but refining these aspects will help make my tests even more robust and maintainable.

+## Reflection 2: Refactored Persons Github - Ragnall16 (https://github.com/Ragnall16/eshop/tree/refactor/2306152424)

+### 1. Evaluation of Partner’s Code

+#### Functionality vs. Maintainability
+- **Functionality:** The code achieves its intended purpose.
+- **Maintainability:** While the implementation works, several areas could be refactored for clarity and easier future modifications.
+Improving code clarity now will help avoid complications later.

+#### Readability and Intentionality
+- The extensive use of verbose control structures (such as multiple if-then-else statements) detracts from overall readability.
+- Redundant code elements—including unused variables, empty statements, and commented-out blocks—further obscure the intended logic.

+#### Key Areas Lacking
+- **Simplicity in Conditionals:**
+    - In files like `Payment.java`, repeated if-then-else blocks could be replaced with single return statements, resulting in cleaner, more concise code.
+- **Dependency Injection:**
+    - Classes such as `OrderServiceImpl.java` and `PaymentServiceImpl.java` use field injection instead of constructor injection.
+Constructor injection makes dependencies explicit and improves testability.
+- **Clutter from Unused Code:**
+    - The presence of unused imports, variables, and entire blocks of commented-out code clutters the codebase and can confuse future developers.
+- **Inconsistent Naming and Variable Hiding:**
+    - Issues like variables (e.g., `paymentData`) hiding class-level fields can lead to subtle bugs.
+Consistent and clear naming conventions are essential.

+### 2. Contributions to the Code

+- **Simplifying Conditionals:**
+    - Refactored if-then-else statements in `Payment.java` into single return statements for enhanced clarity.
+- **Improving Dependency Injection:**
+    - Replaced field injections with constructor injections in both `OrderServiceImpl.java` and `PaymentServiceImpl.java` to clearly define dependencies and promote immutability.
+- **Removing Redundant Code:**
+    - Cleaned up the codebase by eliminating unused imports, variables, and commented-out lines across various files.
+- **Refactoring Test Code:**
+    - Consolidated redundant lambda expressions and merged similar test cases into parameterized tests, reducing duplication and simplifying maintenance.

+### 3. Identified Code Smells

+- **Clumsy Conditionals:**
+    - Multiple if-then-else statements that could be simplified into more straightforward return statements.
+- **Field Injection:**
+    - Using field injection in service classes diminishes the clarity of dependency requirements and can hinder testing.
+- **Dead Code:**
+    - Presence of unused imports, variables, and commented-out code that serves no purpose.
+- **Empty Statements:**
+    - Superfluous empty statements that add unnecessary noise.
+- **Variable Hiding:**
+    - Variables, such as `paymentData`, that inadvertently shadow class-level fields, potentially leading to confusion or errors.

+### 4. Refactoring Steps Suggested and Executed

+- **Simplified Conditionals:**
+    - Replaced verbose if-then-else blocks in `Payment.java` with direct return statements.
+- **Constructor Injection:**
+    - Switched from field injection to constructor injection in service classes to ensure dependencies are explicitly declared.
+- **Code Cleanup:**
+    - Removed unused imports, variables, and commented-out code to streamline the codebase.
+- **Test Refactoring:**
+    - Merged repetitive test cases into parameterized tests and refactored lambda expressions to improve exception handling.
+- **Renaming for Clarity:**
+    - Renamed variables that were shadowing class-level fields to avoid ambiguity and potential bugs.